 If you want to strive for maximum health, your diet in relationship to blood type is very important.
 At the least, you should know your blood type and the foods you should really be avoiding.
 More detailed blood type information is available for practitioners and clients through related books.

-Blood type kits and practitioner 10 & 50 packs can be purchased in our store.
+Blood type kits can be purchased in our store.